-vAll breaches of confidentiality, i.e. where we have informed a third party without the client’s permission, must be reported to Trustees.
+All breaches of confidentiality, i.e. where we have informed a third party without the client’s permission, must be reported to Trustees.

 8.5 Guidance for those making an informed decision whether or not to breach confidentiality:

 Each decision must be made on a case by case basis.